 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 I like to either tear my radicchio or sliver it for salads.
-Wedges are great for grilling and roasting, and bite-sized pieces are more conducive for sautéing.
+Wedges are great for grilling and roasting, and bite-sized pieces are more conducive to sautéing.
 In classic, simple Italian cooking, it can be grilled or roasted in chunks or wedges, then topped off with a little fresh Parmesan and a drizzle of good balsamic vinegar.
 This is a perfect side dish to many meats, from Bourbon Brown Sugar Pork Loin to Chicken Francese.

-Radicchio can also stand up well with other ingredients that help highlight and complement its bitter flavors, such as citrus, bacon, capers, walnuts, and different cheeses.
+Radicchio can stand up well with other ingredients that help highlight and complement its bitter flavors, such as citrus, bacon, capers, walnuts, and different cheeses.
 It can also be added to soups and stews, like this Chicken and Rice Soup or Instant Pot Mediterranean Lamb Stew.

 What Is Radicchio?